 Welcoming a puppy into your life can be such a rewarding thing for both you and your new canine companion.
 Most people's early days with their new puppy are spent taking a million photos of their dog sleeping or falling into their own water bowl.

 Not long after, however, that little ball of joy who spent 20 hours a day sleeping is now demanding constant attention, exercise, and structure, leaving many to think, "I love my puppy so much, but also… when is this high energy thing going to calm down and give me a break?"
 The answer to that question is unfortunately uncertain, but several factors, like your dog's breed, size, and health can help you get an idea of when you can look forward to a morning sleeping in.

 Puppy development stages

 It's important to remember that every dog will be different.
 Some puppies are calm, laid back and easy going from the get-go and tend to just be lower-energy dogs.
 Other dogs may seem to never grow out of the puppy stage and may need frequent attention and physical exercise well into their senior years.
-A breed known for being less physically active, like a bulldog, may calm down sooner than say, a labrador, which the Southern California Labrador Retriever Rescue states usually slow down later than most dogs, generally between two and four years old.
+Dog breeds known for being less physically active, like bulldogs, may calm down sooner than say, a Labrador, which the Southern California Labrador Retriever Rescue states usually calm down later than most dogs, generally between two and four years old.

 How to train a hyper puppy